 We run Feliway Classic diffusers in all examination rooms.
 The effect on patient behavior is measurable: cats who would otherwise require physical restraint for examination are more handleable in Feliway-diffused environments.
 This is the clinical application that convinced me of its efficacy before I ever used it personally.

 For newly adopted shy cats, placing one of the best cat calming diffusers directly near their designated safe zone helps reduce hiding duration and accelerates the exploration phase that marks successful environmental adjustment.
-[Does Your Cat Have Separation Anxiety?
-Signs and Solutions]
+If your cat becomes distressed mainly when you leave, read our guide to cat separation anxiety before relying on a diffuser alone.

 Pros: